Guide to Counseling on Aging Careers

 End-of-life counseling is a category that also includes palliative counseling, which seeks to treat the effects of a particular condition, rather than the cause; it also includes hospice counseling, which involves counseling patients who are terminally ill.

-End-of-life counselors may work in a hospice setting, in a palliative care center, in a hospital, in private practice, or in a consultative capacity.
+End-of-life counselors may work in a hospice setting, a palliative care center, a hospital, private practice, or in a consultative capacity.

 Become a Geriatric Counselor

-Geriatric counselors work directly with older and aging adults.
+Geriatric counselors work directly with older adults and those aging.
 While they generally work with clients aged 65 and up, they can work with clients as young as 50, providing both physical and psychological assessments and focusing their sessions on a client’s continued interaction with the aging process.

 They may work either in private practice, in an assisted living facility, in a long-term care facility, in a senior services agency, or in a consultative capacity.